EvWilson/spelunk.nvim/faqs/add_and_show_mark_metadata.md

-# Add and Show Mark Metadata
+# Add and Show Bookmark Metadata

 Some folks want to add custom aliases for bookmarks.
 This is a sample setup for achieving that purpose.
 It creates a keybind to set a field on the metadata object for the current mark, and then overriding the display function to optionally pull the display string from that tag, otherwise falling back to the default behavior.